-Anne Bancroft (The Graduate and Agnes of God) plays teacher Anne Sullivan, who is hired by a wealthy Southern family to teach their deaf, blind, and mute daughter, Helen Keller (Patty Duke, Valley of Dolls), how to communicate with the outside world.
+Anne Bancroft (The Graduate) plays teacher Anne Sullivan, who is hired by a wealthy Southern family to teach their deaf, blind, and mute daughter, Helen Keller (Patty Duke, Valley of Dolls), how to communicate with the outside world.

 Reaction & Thoughts:

-True greatness is very hard to define.
-It can’t be quantified in an ordinary manner, nor can it be attributed lightly.
-Some people are so mysteriously great that no book, movie, or play could fail in capturing a little bit of their magic.
-Such a person is Helen Keller, the remarkable woman who, regardless of never gaining her sight and hearing, eventually graduated from college with honors and dedicated her life supporting the handicapped community.
-She is one of the most extraordinary people of the 20th century.
+I believe true greatness can’t be quantified in an ordinary manner, nor can it be attributed lightly.
+Let’s face it, some people are so great that no book, movie, or play could fail in capturing a bit of their magic.
+Such a person is Helen Keller, the remarkable woman who, regardless of never gaining her sight and hearing, eventually graduated from college and dedicated her entire life to support the handicapped community.

-The Miracle Worker, adapted to the screen by Gibson, and beautifully directed by Arthur Penn, is an absorbing, inspirational tale that, despite its stage origins, manages to generate a cinematic force of its own.
-Director Penn should get the most praise for succeeding in creating a movie rather than just filming a play.
-Penn, and cinematographer Ernest Caparros, use an interesting game of shadows and lights to illustrate (literally and figuratively) the world of darkness in which Keller lives.
+Written by Gibson and directed by Arthur Penn (Bonnie and Clyde), The Miracle Worker somehow betrays its stage origins.
+Penn succeeds in creating a movie rather than just filming a play.
+The director plays a game of shadows and lights to illustrate, literally and figuratively, the world of darkness in which Keller lives.

-There is an interesting feminist subtext here.
+There is also an interesting feminist subtext here.
 It’s subtle and so cleverly integrated into the narrative that it feels totally organic.
 Sullivan realizes that she can’t fight for her pupil’s wellbeing unless she’s willing to stand up for her own rights.
 In other words, the teacher demonstrates that power is irrevocably linked to freedom.

 This is a great movie enhanced by superb acting.
-The freshness displayed on many emotionally charged scenes betrays the fact that Bancroft and Duke had been playing their roles for almost two years on Broadway.
-Their combined acting forces are something that needs to be seen to be believed, and they deservedly won Oscars for their superb performances.
+The freshness displayed on many emotionally charged scenes conceals the fact that Anne Bancroft and Patty Duke had been playing their roles for almost two years on Broadway.
+Bancroft and Duke deservedly won Oscars for their superb performances.

 The Miracle Worker established Bancroft as a bona fide star and made Duke, at 16, the youngest person (up to that point) to have ever won the award.
-Also starring Inga Swenson (Miss Gretchen, TV’s Benson) as Helen’s mother, Victor Jory (The Fugitive Kind) as Helen’s father and Andrew Prine (The Town That Dreaded Sundown) as Helen’s half-brother, and Beah Richards (In the Heat of the Night) as a maid.
+Also starring Inga Swenson (Miss Gretchen, TV’s Benson) as Helen’s mother, Victor Jory (The Fugitive Kind) as Helen’s father and Andrew Prine (The Devil’s Brigade) as Helen’s half-brother.
+Beah Richards (In the Heat of the Night) plays the Kellers’ maid.

 Conclusions & Final Thoughts:

-The Miracle Worker is a powerful story about commitment, patience, endurance.
-I’ve seen the play on stage, but this movie version of the play remains unbeatable; it has two amazing performances, and Penn’s perceptive direction.
+The Miracle Worker is a powerful story about patience and endurance.
+I’ve seen the play on stage, but this movie version of the play remains unbeatable; it has two amazing performances, and Arthur Penn’s imaginative direction.
 Remade in 1979, with Patty Duke as Sullivan, and Melissa Gilbert as Helen, and yet again, in 2000.
 There is also a sequel of sorts titled The Miracle Continues (1984), with Blythe Danner as Sullivan, and Mare Winningham as Helen.
 B&W, 106 minutes, Not Rated.